Skip to content

 Generative Artificial Intelligence (Gen-AI) is rapidly reshaping the built environment, offering unprecedented opportunities to personalise education, streamline routine tasks, enhance creative design, and drive data-informed decision-making.
 From design and construction to operations and facilities management, Gen-AI has the potential to significantly boost productivity and transform professional practices.
 As this disruptive technology gains momentum, urgent questions arise around its ethical, technical, and pedagogical implications.
 How can industry adopt Gen-AI responsibly and effectively?
 How can educators prepare the next generation of professionals?
 And how can we ensure that innovation aligns with integrity and impact?

 The First Conference on Gen-AI in the Built Environment responds to this moment of transformation.
-Co-organised by Nottingham Trent University (NTU) and the Council of Heads of the Built Environment (CHOBE), this one-day event brings together industry leaders, educators, and researchers for critical dialogue, bold ideas, and collaborative problem-solving.
+Co-organised by Nottingham Trent University (NTU), the International Council for Research and Innovation in Building and Construction (CIB), ATLAS SkillTech University (India), and the Council of Heads of the Built Environment (CHOBE), this one-day event brings together industry leaders, educators, and researchers for critical dialogue, bold ideas, and collaborative problem-solving.
 Join us for a dynamic programme of insightful presentations, interactive sessions, and meaningful networking.
 Contributions from a wide range of disciplines are welcome, encouraging cross-sector knowledge sharing and mutual learning.
 We believe that diverse perspectives are essential to navigating the opportunities and challenges of Gen-AI in ways that are inclusive, responsible, and forward-thinking.

 Who Should Attend